isospin43/Insight-DevOps-puzzle/README.md

 First the code initializes a ItemForm() object which is basically the homepage of the application

 Next we call the Items object which basically reads in what was entered in ItemForm(). for example id which is a class member of ‘Items’ takes the value of a string which was entered in ItemForm.
 This is why in the Items object we have name=form.name.data.
 Basically we just created an instance of the Class Items where each of the members take on a value we specified on the home page.
+The bug/error in the app.py managing application in which the database query is called.
+Namely, the error which prevents displaying member variables of the class object is in the code snippet

+qry = db_session.query(Items)

+Here this accesses any occurrence in which an Items object was instantiated

+While results = qry.all() collects all such instances.
+In order to call particular subsets of records requires more involved functionality.
+The resulting return str(results) thus returns the addresses of the each Items object but NOT the specific contents or attributes of each.
+To view the contents required a small correction to the the above code.
+This was the 3rd “bug”

+(3) changed qry = db_session.query(Items) to qry = db_session.query(Items.name,Items.quantity,Items.description,Items.date_added)